cwchentw/lightweight-cms/content/basic-usage.md

 You, as a PHP programmer, are interested in developing mdcms itself.
 You may keep your modifications privately or send back your contributions to us.

-Create a fork of mdcms on GitHub, clone the forked repo:
+Create a fork of mdcms on GitHub, cloning the forked repo:

 ```shell
 $ git clone https://github.com/user/mdcms.git
 ```

-Change your working directory to the root of the cloned repo:
+Change your working directory to root path of the cloned repo:

 ```shell
 $ cd mdcms